 - Invite – invite a team member or share to non-team members

-On any given resource, you’ll see a ‘permissions’ card in the right-hand sidebar.
-This card lists all team members who have permissions for that resource, and a list of what those permissions are.
+On any given resource, you’ll see a ‘team members’ tab.
+This tab lists all team members who have permissions for that resource, and a list of what those permissions are.

 Permissions can be changed at task level or authority level.